Dr GUTTMANN—later to become Professor Sir Ludwig GUTTMANN

 In 1960 the games now known as the 1st Paralympics were held in Rome and the decision was taken that every fourth year the games would be Paralympics.
 The athletes at this time were all assessed by doctors and given a class that was used for any sport in which they participated.

-By 1970 the archery competition had changed to a FITA Round, and the competition was awarded "Star Status".
+By 1970 the archery competition had changed to a 1440 Round (at the time FITA Round), and the competition was awarded "Star Status".

 The 1992 Paralympics included athletes with many disabilities, not just spinal cord injured and was the last Paralympics held under the ISMGF banner, as following the games the International Paralympic Committee